Home - 30 Minute Recipes - Boneless Skinless Lemon Chicken Thighs

 Instructions

-• Grate the zest of one lemon into a large bowl, then slice it in half and squeeze the juice into the bowl (You should have enough juice to make a ¼ cup.
+• Grate the zest of 1-2 lemons into a large bowl — you want a good tablespoon.
+Slice one in half and squeeze the juice into the bowl (You should have enough juice to make a ¼ cup.
 If not, squeeze in half of a second lemon).
-Slice the remaining ½ lemon into thin half moons, then set them aside.
+Slice remaining ½ lemon into thin half moons, then set them aside.

-• Add the salt, olive oil, red pepper, garlic and herbs to the bowl and whisk together.
-Put the chicken in the bowl, turning the pieces around to coat in the marinade.
+• Add 1 ¼ teaspoons kosher salt, ¼ cup extra-virgin olive oil, ½-1 teaspoon crushed red pepper, 2 grated or finely chopped garlic cloves, and 2 teaspoons chopped fresh rosemary to the bowl and whisk together.
+Put 1 ¾ pounds boneless skinless chicken thighs in the bowl, turning the pieces around to coat in the marinade.
 At this point you can cook the chicken right away.
-Otherwise marinate 15-30 minutes or up to 8 hours in the refrigerator.
+Otherwise marinate 15-30 minutes or up to 6 hours in the refrigerator.

 • Arrange oven rack six inches from heat source and preheat the broiler.